tomvita/Breeze-Beta/Breeze.md

 ### Memory Hacking vs. ASM Hacking

-Both approaches modify game memory, but they do so in fundamentally different ways:
+Both approaches modify game memory, but their method and reliability differ significantly:

--   **Memory Hack (Direct Write)**: The CheatVM periodically writes a value to a specific memory address.
-Its effectiveness depends on timing, as the game might overwrite the value immediately.
-This is simpler but can be less reliable.
+-   **Memory Hack (Direct Write)**: The CheatVM writes a value to a memory address at a fixed, periodic interval.
+This process is unconditional and does not depend on in-game events.
+The effectiveness of this method is highly dependent on timing and the cheat's purpose.
+For a critical cheat (e.g., "do not die"), the write must be persistent enough to always counteract the game's logic.
+For a less critical cheat (e.g., "gain health"), it only needs to succeed intermittently to be effective.

--   **ASM Hack (Code Modification)**: The CheatVM patches the game's own code.
-The modified code then alters memory whenever it is executed by the game.
-This is a one-time patch (per game session) that is synchronized with the game's logic, making it far more reliable and precise, especially for values that change frequently.
-An ASM hack is generally more accurate than a pointer chain, as it hooks directly into the game's behavior rather than relying on memory structures that might be coincidental.
+-   **ASM Hack (Code Modification)**: The CheatVM applies a one-time patch to the game's executable code.
+The cheat does not run periodically; instead, the patched code activates only when the game itself executes it.
+This means the memory modification is triggered by a specific in-game event (e.g., opening a menu, picking up gold, taking damage).
+This synchronization with the game's logic makes ASM hacks far more precise and reliable than direct writes.
+    -   **Potential Pitfalls**: While powerful, ASM hacking has its own challenges.
+Finding the right code to hook can be difficult.
+For example, a hook for updating the health bar might only be active when the health bar is visible on screen.
+A hook for "take damage" might only trigger under specific damage conditions.
+Furthermore, there is a risk of hooking code that is later overwritten by another part of the game, rendering the cheat ineffective.

 ---